PHP-DI/PHP-DI/doc/inject-annotation.md

 ## Using interfaces or abstract types

-If you have something like:
+If you have a situation like:

 ```php
 <?php